JOB OPPORTUNITIES

 READ FULL POSITION DESCRIPTION HERE.

-Screenshot 2023-12-07 at 9.23.29 AM
+Screenshot 2023-12-07 at 9.40.42 AM

 Watershed Restoration Project Manager

-Anticipated start date in May/June 2024
+Anticipated start date in August or September 2024

 The Sierra Institute for Community and Environment seeks a qualified individual to fill the position of Watershed Restoration Project Manager with responsibilities for a growing suite of watershed restoration projects.
 The Sierra Institute’s watershed restoration work emphasizes the collaborative development of meadow and stream restoration and forest road infrastructure improvements that improve ecological function and protect critical aquatic resources.
 The current project portfolio is centered on a million-acre focal landscape for the South Lassen Watersheds Group, a collaborative addressing forest and watershed management, climate resilience, and economic development in critical upper watersheds of Battle Creek, Mill Creek, Deer Creek, and the upper North Fork of the Feather River.